 So if they’ve got the green light on 0-0, what can the Yankees expect to see from Eovaldi on the first pitch?
 Righties see four-seam fastballs from Eovaldi over fifty percent of the time on the first pitch, and they did damage in 2021 to the tune of a .385 xwOBA against it.
 The locations?

-If he’s able to bury it in the bottom part of the zone, Eovaldi will do well, but if the hammer catches too much of the plate, he’s likely to pay for it.
+If he’s able to bury it in the low-and-away part of the zone, Eovaldi will do well, but if the hammer catches too much of the plate, he’s likely to pay for it.

-If Eovaldi is spotting first-pitch fastballs to lefties up-and-away, he’ll be tough to handle, but a lot of these locations are dangerous, especially to the left-handed power bats the Yankees added at the deadline.
-Even given the prospect of whiffing on a curveball to go down 0-1, I think Anthony Rizzo, Joey Gallo, Brett Gardner, and Rougned Odor also look to do damage against first pitch fastballs on Tuesday night.
+If Eovaldi is spotting first-pitch fastballs to lefties up-and-away, he’ll be tough to handle, but a lot of the below locations are dangerous, especially to the left-handed power bats the Yankees added at the deadline.
+Even given the prospect of whiffing on a curveball to go down 0-1, I expect that Anthony Rizzo, Joey Gallo, Brett Gardner, and Rougned Odor will also look to do damage against first pitch fastballs on Tuesday night.

 It’s worth noting that this will be the seventh time the Yankees see Eovaldi this season, the fourth time since the All-Star Break, and the second in the last eleven days.
 There probably isn’t much the Yanks have yet to see from Eovaldi in 2021.
 If he tries to flip the script with a higher dose of breaking and off-speed stuff than normal early in the count or works outside the zone more in an effort to get New York to chase, the Yankees will have to adjust accordingly.